-▲ OBVERSE In portrait position, statute of George Washington mounted on horse facing L, R arm outstretched.
+[Obv.]
+In portrait position, statute of George Washington mounted on horse facing L, R arm outstretched.
 On statute base GEO.
 WASHINGTON.
 Below, BORN.
 FEB.
 22, 1732 \ DIED DEC.
 14, 1799 / PRESIDENT / 1789 - 1797.
-Engraver's mark is at lower R, Rope edging around. ▲ REVERSE In landscape position, serrated border.
-FIRST IN WAR / FIRST IN PEACE / FIRST IN THE HEARTS / OF HIS COUNTRY-MEN.
+Engraver's mark is at lower R, Rope edging around.

+[Rev.] In landscape position, serrated border.
+FIRST IN WAR / FIRST IN PEACE / FIRST IN THE HEARTS / OF HIS COUNTRYMEN.
 Lower R, W. S. & CO.
 Beaded edge around.

 The Image shown here of Washington, Mounted on a Horse, is similar to the reverse of Baker #317, Brown's Equestrian Statute, Washington Statue, Union Square, New York.
-George Fuld attributes this rendition of the statute of Washington to George Hampden Lovett (1824-1894) who was in business with his father Robert Lovett, Sr. from about 1848 to 1893.
+66 George Fuld attributes this rendition of the statute of Washington to George Hampden Lovett (1824-1894) who was in business with his father Robert Lovett, Sr. from about 1848 to 1893.
 Identity of the engraver is unknown.

 Lost is any reference authenticating the identity of "W. S. & Co."
-However, I believe the following gives sufficient evidence the next two plaques were was produced at the Centennial by the William Sellers Company of Philadelphia - a firm which would continue until 1947.
+However, I believe the following gives sufficient evidence this plague was produced at the Centennial by the William Sellers Company of Philadelphia - a firm which would continue until 1947.